FusionAuth/fusionauth-site/site/_posts/2021-04-23-currentdesk-fusionauth.md

 Some organizations may additionally want to require two-factor login set-up; FusionAuth allows us the flexibility to configure the on-boarding experience so that each organization is able to set its own rules for their users.

+> The API is easy to use and well-maintained, and the support team is quick to assist when we encounter an issue (which is rare!).

 **Dan:** How were you solving these problems before FusionAuth?

 **Brittany:** We have used other authentication providers and even built some in-house solutions for other products before deciding on FusionAuth for our next-generation platform.